Parent Loan Options

 The Federal Direct Parent PLUS Loan Program is available to parents of undergraduate students, who are approved via a credit check.
 A parent of an undergraduate student may borrow up to the total Estimated Cost of Attendance less financial aid resources received by the student.
 The U.S. Department of Education is the lender for the Direct PLUS Loan Program.

-The Federal Direct Parent PLUS Loan Program charges a 4.276% origination fee, charged by the federal government, which means that the actual amount credited to the student account from the loan will be 4.276% less than what the loan was originated for.
+The Federal Direct Parent PLUS Loan Program charges a 4.236% origination fee, charged by the federal government, which means that the actual amount credited to the student account from the loan will be 4.236% less than what the loan was originated for.
 The maximum Parent PLUS Loan a parent may borrow per academic year is equal to your cost of attendance minus other financial aid (including Federal Direct Subsidized and/or Unsubsidized Loans for which you are eligible).
 There is no aggregate maximum loan limit for the Parent PLUS Loan.
-Parent PLUS Loans first disbursed on or after October 1st, 2017 will be subject to a 4.264% origination fee per updated federal guidelines.

 The first payment is due within 60 days after each loan is fully disbursed.